okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 However, the problem is that since the encodings are of int values, we could actually have the computer consider that the higher integer is of greater importance where it is not.

-Instead, what we will do is essentially set up three columns that work like an adjacency list.
+Instead, what we will do is essentially set up three columns that work like an `adjacency list`.